Kathryn Hahn

 Kathryn Marie Hahn (born July 23, 1973) is an American actress.
 She gained prominence appearing as a supporting actress in a number of comedy films, including How to Lose a Guy in 10 Days (2003), Anchorman: The Legend of Ron Burgundy (2004), Step Brothers (2008), Our Idiot Brother (2011), We're the Millers, The Secret Life of Walter Mitty (both 2013), and Glass Onion: A Knives Out Mystery (2022).

 As a lead actress in film, Hahn has starred in Joey Soloway's comedy-drama Afternoon Delight (2013), the comedy film Bad Moms (2016) and its sequel A Bad Moms Christmas (2017), and Tamara Jenkins's drama Private Life (2018).
-Hahn voiced Ericka Van Helsing in two films of the Hotel Transylvania franchise (2018–2022) and Doctor Octopus in Spider-Man: Into the Spider-Verse (2018).
+Hahn voiced Ericka Van Helsing in two films of the Hotel Transylvania franchise (2018–2022) and Olivia Octavius / Doctor Octopus in Spider-Man: Into the Spider-Verse (2018).
 She joined the Marvel Cinematic Universe portraying Agatha Harkness in the Disney+ limited series WandaVision (2021), and the spin-off Agatha All Along (2024).
-The role earned her Primetime Emmy Award and Golden Globe Award nominations.
+The role earned her a Primetime Emmy Award and Golden Globe Award nominations.

 Hahn also earned Emmy award nominations for portraying a rabbi in the Amazon series Transparent (2014–2019), a writer turned popular columnist in the Hulu series Tiny Beautiful Things (2023), and a film studio's head of marketing in Apple TV+ comedy series The Studio (2025–).
 She also acted in the NBC sitcom Parks and Recreation (2012–2015), the Amazon Video series I Love Dick (2016–2017), the HBO miniseries Mrs. Fletcher (2019) and I Know This Much Is True (2020), and the Apple TV+ dark comedy series The Shrink Next Door (2021).

 Early life and education

-Kathryn Marie Hahn was born in Westchester, Illinois, the daughter of Karen Bunker and Bill Hahn.
+Kathryn Marie Hahn was born in Westchester, Illinois, a suburb of Chicago.
+She is the daughter of Karen Bunker and Bill Hahn.
 Hahn is of German, Irish, and English descent.
 She grew up in Cleveland Heights, Ohio, and was raised in the Catholic faith.
 She attended St. Ann School and Beaumont School, both located in Cleveland Heights.
 Hahn then attended Northwestern University, where she obtained a BA in theater.
 Afterward, she earned her MFA in drama from Yale University, where she starred as Sally Bowles in Cabaret and as Célimène in Molière's play, The Misanthrope.
 While auditioning for roles in her early twenties, Hahn worked as a receptionist and a waitress.
 Prior to pursuing a career in film and television, Hahn had extensive stage experience.
 She appeared with the Huntington Theater Company's productions of Jon Robin Baitz's Ten Unknowns and Sidney Kingsley's Dead End, and had parts in the Williamstown Theatre Festival's productions of William Shakespeare's A Midsummer Night's Dream and Hamlet, John Guare's Chaucer in Rome, and Henrik Ibsen's Hedda Gabler.

-In 2024, Kathryn Hahn delivered the commencement address to Northwestern University’s graduating class and received an honorary Doctor of Arts degree.
+In 2024, Kathryn Hahn delivered the commencement address to Northwestern University's graduating class and received an honorary Doctor of Arts degree.